-PPO– Preferred Provider Organization (this plan does NOT require a PCP)
+PPO– Preferred Provider Organization (does NOT require a PCP)

-Primary Insurance– This term applies if you have double coverage; this plan would be billed first
+Primary Insurance– This plan would be billed first if you have double coverage

 Secondary Insurance– This plan would be billed second (keep in mind, secondary insurance does not always pick up all copays or deductibles billed from primary)

-*Primary vs. Secondary concerning Medicaid* – In this scenario, when a patient has any commercial insurance plan and Medicaid, the commercial plan or “Private insurance” will always be your primary plan and your Medicaid plan will always be secondary.
+*Primary and Medicaid* – When a patient has a commercial insurance plan and Medicaid, the commercial plan will always be the primary plan and your Medicaid plan will always be secondary.
 Medicaid will not reimburse any claims until your primary or commercial insurance is billed first.
 Medicaid will ask for payment back from your doctor if it finds there is a primary or commercial insurance that should have been billed first.
 The State of Nevada is very strict on this rule.
-Give us a call with your primary insurance information to avoid any delays on processing your claims.